 That night, August 8, 1974, Nixon resigned his Presidency.
 We watched it on a 17-inch black and white television from Sears.
 (A year later, our house was burglarized eight times in six months and the tv, which sat prominently on an old icebox, was never taken.)

-We cleaned up the yard, whooped over the denouement of Watergate, and left the next morning for America.
+We whooped over the denouement of Watergate and left the next morning for America.
 First stop, Vegas.
 We budgeted $1 each to play the 5-cent slots, won $3 and took off.

-A month later we ran out of money during a monsoon in Baton Rouge, Louisiana.
+A month later we ran out of money during a monsoon in Shreveport, Louisiana.
 From a storm-battered pay phone, we called Ron’s brother in Tulsa, collect.

 “We only have $3.40.”
 He offered to wire us enough to get back to Los Angeles.
 We agreed that $75 would be more than enough.
 It was.